brunojoyal/PushoverESP32/README.md

     };
 ```

 To write a message, simply declare a PushoverMessage object and modify the properties you need.
-The other fields are given default values:

 ```cpp